dinglulu/SeqFormer/README.md

 </p>

 **SeqFormer** is a deep learning–based encoder–decoder model for **DNA storage sequence reconstruction** and **error probability estimation**.
- It is designed to recover original sequences from noisy sequencing reads and provide base-level confidence scores across DNA storage channels.
+ It is designed to obtain consensus sequences from noisy sequencing reads and provide base-level confidence scores across DNA storage channels.

 ------